What are Shower Steamers?

 But first, let’s answer a few questions that most people new to DIY Shower Disk and essential oils have about this project.

-Can you use shower bombs in the bath?
+Can you use these shower steamer recipes as bath bombs in the bath?

 The answer to this question relies on how much essential oil is used.